nogibjj/individual-prooject3/README.md

 # Individual Project #3: Databricks ETL (Extract Transform Load) Pipeline

 ## Description
 The dataset used in this example is a subset of the Million Song Dataset, a collection of features and metadata for contemporary music tracks.
-Then transform the raw songs data by filtering out unneeded columns and adding a new field containing a timestamp for the creation of the new record.
-Lastly query the transformed data: 1.Which artists released the most songs each year?
-2.Find songs for your DJ list.
-The pipe line is scheduled every minute.

 [Video Walkthrough]()